mongodb/docs/source/includes/fact-olson-tz-behavior.rst

    }

-The following aggregation illustrates how MongoDB handles the DST offset for the Olson Timezone Identifier:
+The following aggregation illustrates how MongoDB handles the DST offset for the Olson Timezone Identifier.
+The example uses the :expression:`$hour` and :expression:`$minute` operators to return the corresponding portions of the ``date`` field:

 .. cssclass:: copyable-code
 .. code-block:: javascript